danielang2020/danielang2020.github.io/books/domain_driven_design/ddd.md

 >```

 ### Services
 > They have no state of their own nor any meaning in the domain beyond the operation they host.
 Still, at least this solution gives these distinct behaviors a home without messing up a real model object.

+> A SERVICE is an operation offered as an interface that stands alone in the model, without encapsulating state, as ENTITIES and VALUE OBJECTS do.

 ### Modules(a.k.a.
 Package)
 > Modules can look at detail within a MODULE without being overwhelmed by the whole, or they can look at relationships between MODULES in views that exclude interior detail.